MycroftAI/documentation/_pages/adapt.md

 ## What is the Adapt Intent Parser?

 Adapt is an _intent parser_ - meaning that it is a library for converting natural language into machine-readable data structures, such as JSON.
 The Adapt Intent Parser is open source software.
-It is ightweight and is designed to run on devices with limited computing resources, such as embedded devices.
+It is lightweight and is designed to run on devices with limited computing resources, such as embedded devices.

 [You may prefer to watch this video which provides an overview of the Adapt Intent Parser](https://www.youtube.com/watch?v=zR9xvPtM6Ro).